openharmony/docs/en/application-dev/reference/apis/js-apis-deque.md

 # @ohos.util.Deque (Linear Container Deque)

-> **NOTE**
->
-> The initial APIs of this module are supported since API version 8.
-Newly added APIs will be marked with a superscript to indicate their earliest API version.

 Double-ended queue (deque) is a sequence container implemented based on the queue data structure that follows the principles of First In First Out (FIFO) and Last In First Out (LIFO).
 It allows insertion and removal of elements at both the ends. **Deque** can dynamically adjust the capacity based on project requirements.
 It doubles the capacity each time. **Deque** differs from **[Queue](js-apis-queue.md)** and **[Vector](js-apis-vector.md)** mainly in the following aspects:

 **Queue** follows the principle of FIFO only and allows element removal at the front and insertion at the rear.